 Bayesian filters are the most common system for blocking email by the individual user.
 For more information on how to avoid these SPAM traps visit www.paulgraham.com/spam.html or www.paulgraham.com/better.html.

-Double Opt-in: A user has elected to receive email newsletters or standalone commercial messages.
-A confirmation email is then sent to the user to which he/she must reply (either by replying to the message or clicking on a URL contained within) before the list owner may add them to their list.
+With Double Opt-In, a user also indicates their desire to receive email newsletters or standalone commercial messages.
+However, in this case, a confirmation email is sent to the user, and they must respond (either by replying to the message or clicking on a contained URL) before the list owner can include them in their mailing list.

 An FBL is a standardized method of reporting spam complaints.
 An Internet Service Provider (ISP) sends these complaint reports to the original email sender.
 The information in the report can be used to remove list members that have complained and also to gauge the perceived quality of an email campaign.